Tutorials¶

 ...

 For conciseness we do not show all the output here but this time you should see a different output which shows options for performing the simulation itself and the species default parameters.
-This includes selecting the demographic model, chromosome, recombination map, and number of samples.
+This includes selecting the demographic model, chromosome, recombination map, distribution of fitness effects, and number of samples.

-The most basic simulation we can run is to simulate two (haploid) genomes
+The most basic simulation we can run is to simulate a diploid genome

 using the species’ defaults as seen in the species help (stdpopsim HomSap --help